Meet the Armadillo

-Armadillos are the new world placental mammals, mostly found in South and Central America.
-There are 20 different species of armadillos, and each one is named according to its physical characteristics.
-Eight prominent varieties are tagged as nine-banded armadillo, giant armadillo, large hairy armadillo, three-banded armadillo, pink fairy armadillo, six-banded armadillo, northern naked-tailed armadillo, and pichi or dwarf armadillo.
+Armadillos are placental mammals from the New World.
+Most species live in South and Central America.
+There are 20 different species, and each one gets its name from a physical feature it has.
+Eight well-known species are the nine-banded armadillo, giant armadillo, large hairy armadillo, three-banded armadillo, pink fairy armadillo, six-banded armadillo, northern naked-tailed armadillo, and pichi (or dwarf armadillo).

 Classification of Armadillo